DMTF/Redfish-Service-Validator/README.md

 ### Required Property Error

-Indicates a property is marked in the schema as required, with the `Redfish.Required` annotation, but the response does not contain the property.
+Indicates a property is marked in the schema as required, using the `Redfish.Required` annotation, but the response does not contain the property.

 ### Property Type Error

 Indicates the property is using an incorrect data type.
 Some examples:

-* An array property contains a singleton number.
+* An array property contains a single value, not contained as a JSON array.
+For example, "Blue" instead of ["Blue"]
-* An object property contains a string.
+* An object property contains a string, as if it was a simple property, not a JSON object.
 * A string property contains a number.
+For example, `5754` instead of `"5754"`.

 ### Unsupported Action Error